UniExeterRSE/intro-to-isca/index.md

 ## Acknowledgements

-This course was adapted from XXX and has been developed by the University of Exeter's Research Software Engineering Group and [a team of generous volunteers](https://uniexeterrse.github.io/UoE-workshop-template/acknowledgements.html) who are enthusiastic about sharing their skills with the wider research community.
-Its provision is dependent on the time of these volunteers.
+These materials were adapted from [the Carpentries](https://carpentries.org/).
+Specifically we have developed the [HPC Carpentry Intro to HPC Shell lessons(https://github.com/hpc-carpentry/hpc-shell) adding our own custom content to reflect the HPC systems at Exeter.
+The materials were developed by a team of researchers at the University who are enthusiastic about sharing their skills with the wider research community.
+Its provision is dependent on the time of these individuals.
 If you have benefitted in any way from this course and want to support its long term sustainability then please take the time to complete our feedback survey, recommend it to your colleagues, and enthuse about it to your senior leadership team.

 This workshop is brought to you by: